epsilon-enjoyer/extratatonnement/README.md

 This repository contains a Jupyter notebook experimenting with tâtonnement and extratatonnement.
 Tâtonnement is a price adjustment algorithm suggested by Léon Walras in 1874, known to converge to Walrasian equilibria in economies satisfying the Weak Axiom of Revealed Preferences (WARP).
-Extratâtonnement is a class of price adjustment algorithms that arise from applying the class of mirror extragradient algorithms to a variational inequality problem corresponding to the Walrasian equilibrium problem under consideration.
+Extratâtonnement is a class of price adjustment algorithms that arise from applying the class of mirror extragradient algorithms to variational inequality problems that represent Walrasian equilibrium problems.
 We show that extratâtonnement overcomes a challenge encountered by the tâtonnement process: convergence to an equilibrium in a pathological economy known as the Scarf economy.
 On top of this, we show that extratâtonnement efficiently converges to ε-Walrasian equilibria in large Arrow-Debreu exchange economies.